 - Wait on adding the toppings until ready to serve.

 - Fruit Pizza is definitely best if eaten with 1-2 hours of serving.

-- Leftovers can be covered and chilled overnight but won’t taste as fresh.
+- Leftovers can be covered and refrigerated overnight but won’t taste as fresh.

-- If you anticipate leftovers, place any sliced fruit on a paper towel prior to topping to remove as much excess moisture as possible.
+- If you anticipate leftovers, place any sliced fruit on a paper towel first to remove as much excess moisture as possible.

-- I’m usually in a hurry and like to use refrigerated cookie crust, but if you have the time to whip up a homemade batch, by all means!
-Check out the notes section for an easy recipe.
+- I’m usually in a hurry and like to use refrigerated dough or a bag of cookie mix, but if you have the time to whip up a homemade batch, check out the notes section for an easy recipe.

 - You can chill the dough for 1-2 days before baking it as well!

 - 16 oz. tube refrigerated cookie dough, *see notes

 - 1/3 cup sugar